shikokuchuo/nanonext/README.md

 #>  - $result for send result
 res$result
 #> [1] 0

-# an exit code of 0 denotes a successful send
-# note: the send is successful as long as the message has been accepted by the socket for sending
-# the message itself may still be buffered within the system
 ```

+*Note: a return value of 0 denotes a successful send, meaning that the
+message has been accepted by the socket for sending; the message itself
+may still be buffered within the system.*

 For a ‘recvAio’ object, the message is stored at `$data`, and the raw
 message at `$raw` (if kept).